sandygudie/quiz-api/README.md

 ### Deployment on Render

-- Applicaton is on auto deploy from Github to Render
+- Applicaton is on auto deploy from Github to Render.

 ## CONTRIBUTING WORKFLOW
+- You can contribute to adding questions for the project [login](https://quizbase.netlify.app/login)

-- If you like it, leave your star in this project.
+- If you like the project, leave your star.
 - If you would like to complain/suggest/contribute to this project, feel free to open a issue :heart_decoration: